 Junior year is also the time to start thinking about applying for funding from the Undergraduate Research Opportunity Program.
 Such funding could be used, for example, to travel to archives over the summer.

 Early in Fall term of Senior Year: Meet with your selected advisor, finalize the composition of your committee, and set a series of deadlines to keep you moving forward in your project throughout senior year.
 The committee must include at least two faculty members in addition to the advisor.
 While these are usually History faculty, you may discuss with your advisor the possibility of substituting one faculty member from another department if that would be most appropriate for your research topic.
-List the advisor, committee members, and tentative title of the thesis on the “Declaration of Intent to Graduate with Honors,” bring it to the Undergraduate Advisor for approval and signature, and then submit to the Undergraduate Coordinator in the History front office.
+List the advisor, committee members, and tentative title of the thesis on the “Declaration of Intent to Graduate with Honors,” bring it to the Undergraduate Advisor for approval and signature.

 Throughout Senior Year: Advisers and students are encouraged to consult with one another at least once a month during the period of time in which the project is carried out.
 Depending on their individual situations, students may enroll in HIST 405 (Reading and Conference) for credit, but are not required to do so.
 You should discuss this with the thesis advisor.
 Note that no more than 8 credits of HIST 405 may be used to fulfill major requirements.
 You and your advisor can also discuss the best ways to include your other committee members in your process during this time.

 The term of the thesis defense (usually but not necessarily Spring of senior year): Enroll in HIST 403, honors thesis (usually for 2 credits, but you can discuss this with your advisor).
 While your oral thesis defense will usually not be until the end of the term, given busy faculty schedules, you should contact all three members of your committee to schedule the defense early in the term –Week 1 or 2 is not too early to reach out.
-It is also your responsibility to contact the Undergraduate Coordinator in the History office to schedule a room for your oral defense.
+It is also your responsibility to contact the history department office to schedule a room for your oral defense.
 Again, do this as early as possible.

 Be sure to notify the Undergraduate Advisor of your intent to submit your thesis that term, by filling and out and bringing him this form if you have not done so already.
 The finished thesis must be in the hands of the examining committee at least 10 days before the oral defense.